-Most people start with a telephoto zoom.
-These are the obvious choice for sports and wildlife photography, or any other time when you can’t get close enough to your subject.
+1) Telephoto zoom: most people start with these.
+They are the obvious choice for anyone interested in sports and wildlife photography, or any other time when you can’t get close enough to your subject.
+They can also be useful – surprisingly maybe – for landscape photography, where they help you pick out details and compress perspective.

-Your camera’s ‘kit lens’ is probably the next thing to look at.
-The ones you get with Nikon cameras are good all-rounders be designed to be compact and affordable before anything else.
+3) A better kit lens: better quality, a longer zoom range or a wider 'constant' aperture.
+The kit lenses you get with Nikon cameras are good all-rounders but are designed to be compact and affordable before anything else.
 In time, you might decide you need a replacement that offers a longer focal range, a constant maximum aperture or just better all-round picture quality.
+After all, this is the type of lens you're likely to use most often.

 Lens compatibility: Nikon DX and FX cameras

-DX lenses are designed specifically for smaller format Nikon DX cameras, so they only cover that smaller sensor area.
-You can fit a DX lens to a full frame Nikon FX body, but it will have switch to ‘crop’ mode, which only uses the central section of the sensor, so you don’t get the camera’s full resolution.
+DX lenses can be used on a full frame Nikon FX body, but it will have switch to ‘crop’ mode, which only uses the central section of the sensor, so you don’t get the camera’s full resolution.

 Opening image: MarioGuti for Getty Images